meilisearch/gatsby-plugin-meilisearch/README.md

 {
   resolve: 'gatsby-plugin-meilisearch',
   options: {
-    // Your MeiliSearch host
+    // Host on which your MeiliSearch instance is running
     host: 'http://localhost:7700',
     queries: {
-      // Your index name
+      // Index in which the content will be added
       indexUid: `my_blog`,
-      // Your transformer, to transform the data before sending it to MeiliSearch
+      // Function that transforms the fetched data before sending it to MeiliSearch
       transformer: data => data.allMdx.edges.map(({ node }) => node),
-      // Your query containing the data you want to retrieve and index
+      // graphQL query that fetches the data to index in MeiliSearch
       query: `
         query MyQuery {
           allMdx {